Saakshi933/Netflix-Landing-Page/README.md

 # Netflix-Landing-Page
-A Netflix home page , a frontend  design created using  HTML, CSS,  javascript.
+A Netflix home page, a frontend  design created using  HTML, CSS,  javascript.